komplettbank/public/Postman/GlobalModules/readme.txt

-Repository with global utils, which can be used in Postman.
+Repository with global utility modules, which can be used in Postman.
+Use the UtilLoader to load the modules into Postman variables.